Social Audit Ltd |

 BRECKENRIDGE: And during that period of time there is a risk of suicide which remains from the period as before, and that is the period when the practitioner must monitor the patient very carefully.

 Does the Agency consider that this assumption by Breckenridge was justified in the light of the conclusion of the CSM/MHRA Expert Working Group on SSRI antidepressants? (e.g. "It is very difficult to assess whether these reactions are due to the drug, would have occurred if the person was treated with any antidepressant, or are part of the underlying course of the disease."
-And: "This may be suggestive of a causal association but also may be due to the fact that an event occurring shortly after treatment initiation is far more likely to be linked to the treatment by the patient and the prescriber than an event occurring after some time on the drug.")

-4. In the broadcast interview, Breckenridge stated: "In the adult population the drugs are effective.
+Does the Agency consider this to be "a reliable and fact-based judgement", taking into account the conclusion of the Expert Working Group, that: "Studies generally indicate that increases in the prescribing of SSRIs have not been associated with an increase in population suicide rates, although interpretation of these findings is difficult "4.
+In the broadcast interview, Breckenridge stated: "In the adult population the drugs are effective.
 There are many, many studies to show that."
 Does the MHRA accept [i] that of the order of two-thirds of all SSRI prescriptions for depression are written for "mild depression"? [ii] that the EWG was correct in concluding that, "The effectiveness of SSRIs in mild depression has not been clearly demonstrated in RCTs"?
-And [iii] that the MHRA Chairman therefore failed to comply with the MHRA’s mission, to give "robust and fact-based judgements to ensure that benefits to patients and the public justify the risks"?
+And [iii] that the MHRA Chairman therefore failed to comply with the MHRAs mission, to give "robust and fact-based judgements to ensure that benefits to patients and the public justify the risks"?

 In relation to each and all of the above:

-5. Does the MHRA now accept that Breckenridge’s assessment of the risk of paroxetine-induced suicidal behaviour in adults was inappropriate and/or unreliable, and therefore did not reflect the "robust and fact-based judgements" that the Agency claims underpins its work?
+5. Does the MHRA now accept that Breckenridges assessment of the risk of paroxetine-induced suicidal behaviour in adults was inappropriate and/or unreliable, and therefore did not reflect the "robust and fact-based judgements" that the Agency claims underpins its work?

 6. Has either the Agency, or its Chairman, ever withdrawn or apologised for these broadcast remarks?
 Has any consideration ever been given to doing so?
 If so, please provide relevant documentary evidence?

-7. Did the Chairman undertake any media training, rehearsal and/or formal preparation for this Panorama interview – and please give details if so.
+7. Did the Chairman undertake any media training, rehearsal and/or formal preparation for this Panorama interview and please give details if so.
 Whether or not he did, [i] please identify by date and title any memoranda, briefing notes or advice prepared by or for the Chairman in advance of this interview; and [ii] please disclose the contents of all such documentation.

-8. Did the Agency make any assessment either of that Panorama programme and/or of the Chairman’s performance in his broadcast interview?
+8. Did the Agency make any assessment either of that Panorama programme and/or of the Chairmans performance in his broadcast interview?
 If so, please provide a copy of any appraisal(s) made.

 9. Did the Agency, or the Chairman, make any representations to the BBC, following the broadcast interview, to complain of unfair or unjustified treatment of either the subject matter or the Chairman (e.g. relating to his complaint to the Health Committee, referred to above)?
 If so, please provide a copy of any representation(s) made.